 Pivotal Tracker is a tool to keep track of all your projects in customizable dashboards.
 Each project includes your tasks in a list, divided into sections that show what needs to be done next.
 You can pull multiple projects in at once and see as many task lists on one page as you want.
 Or you can use the Icebox feature to store your extra tasks that you'd like to do someday in an extra list outside your projects.

 Pivotal Tracker is free for 2 projects with 3 users.
 Or if you want to share your projects publicly with the world—perhaps to show your users a roadmap that you're working on or to plan community projects—you can make as many projects as you want for free, and let the entire world join in via shared links.

 Want the simplicity of a to-do list with the workflow features of a kanban board?
 All things combine the two for a simple way to complete your tasks.
 Quickly write everything that needs to be done in a list, then tag tasks with categories or workflow steps, and use the Kanban board view to see tasks by group or status.
 You can even save searches as customised sub-boards to see specific parts of your project with a click.
 It's not fully free—you'll only get 5 projects with a free account, but that's enough to get started and manage a standard workload for a small team.

 20. Lavagna - FREE if self hosted

-So there you have it a list of project management tools that you don’t have to spend a cent to use.
-They each have their own pros, cons and ofcourse limitations for he free versions so study up and find the one that you’re organisation can make the most out of it and migrate to a better way of managing your tasks.
+So there you have it a list of project management tools that you don't have to spend a cent to use.
+They each have their own pros, cons and of course limitations for the free versions so study up and find the one that you're organisation can make the most out of it and migrate to a better way of managing your tasks.